Comments: 1-15, 16-30, 31-45, 46-60, 61-75, 76-90, 91-105, 106-120, 121-135, 136-150, 151-165, 166

 I just wanted to also say thank you for posting your problems with the 9-5.
 A driver slammed into my old 240 Volvo at a light going 50 mph and I was considering the 9-5 to replace my hardy reliable Volvo.
 However, I will definitely look elsewhere after reading these reports.

-Anybody has the same issues?
+Anybody have the same issues?

 I bought a brand new Saab 95 sportswagon in Nov 2005.
 As soon as I drove it out of the showroom I noticed a vibration at 110kph.
 The demo car did not vibrate.
 The wheels have since been balanced & the tyres replaced, but the vibration persists.
 The dealer claims it's a characteristic of the car.
 Does anyone else have this problem?
 Please help me.